Kensington Crew

 — Rumi

-As a first-generation immigrant, I understand some of the pressures, identity struggles, and expectations that many people carry, especially women and members of BIPOC (Black,
+As an immigrant, I understand some of the pressures, identity struggles, and invisible weight of expectations that many people carry, especially those from marginalized communities.
+I work alongside individuals navigating grief, trauma, relationship challenges, childhood attachment wounds, emotion regulation, people-pleasing, and boundary setting, among other concerns.

 I also understand that grief and trauma do not always show up in obvious ways, and that people-pleasing can sometimes develop as a way of staying safe, feeling accepted, or holding on to connection.
 In our work together, we can gently explore the patterns that have shaped you, make sense of what feels heavy, and help you move toward a way of being that feels more grounded, intentional, and true to who you are.

-I am especially passionate about walking alongside women and BIPOC clients as they reconnect with their voice, take up space in their lives, and build relationships that feel balanced, respectful, and secure.
+I am especially passionate about walking alongside individuals from marginalized backgrounds as they reconnect with their voice, take up space in their lives, and build relationships that feel balanced, respectful, and secure.

 Many of us learn to move through life in survival mode, pushing ourselves beyond our limits just to feel like we are enough.
-Healing can make room for something different.
-Together, we can explore the stories you carry, build tools that support you, and create a path toward a life that feels more authentic, connected, and aligned for you.
+Therapy can be a place to slow down, breathe, and begin creating something different.
+Together, we can explore the stories you carry, build tools that support you, and create a path toward a life that feels more authentic, connected, and aligned for you.”

-Farah received her Master of Science in Counselling Psychology from the University of Calgary and approaches therapy from a trauma-informed lens using a blend of modalities that are tailored to each client’s unique lived experience.
+Farah received her Master of Science in Counselling Psychology from the University of Calgary.
+She approaches therapy from a culturally responsive, trauma-informed lens and uses a blend of modalities that are tailored to each client’s unique lived experience.
 Some examples include:

 Narrative Therapy